 Switching to a wireless dash cam isn’t just about cutting cords; it’s about upgrading your entire experience with features that provide convenience and peace of mind.

 - Instant Access to Evidence: In the stressful moments after a fender bender, the last thing you want to do is squint at a tiny screen or wait until you get home to find a computer.
-With wifi, you can review the footage on your phone and show it to the other party or a police officer on the spot.
+With WiFi, you can review the footage on your phone and show it to the other party or a police officer on the spot.

 - Effortless File Management: Say goodbye to the hassle of ejecting a tiny microSD card, finding an adapter, and plugging it into a laptop.
 Downloading videos wirelessly saves time and reduces the risk of losing the small, easy-to-misplace memory card.